Amazon Faves

 Things to Do in Taino Bay

-While there's a lot to do in the port are at Taino Bay, if you decide to leave the port and explore Puerto Plata, here are my top recommendations.
+While there's a lot to do in the Taino Bay port area, if you decide to leave the port and explore Puerto Plata, here are my top recommendations.

 Historic Puerto Plata